MicrosoftDocs/security/zero-trust/azure-infrastructure-virtual-machines.md

 [Enable server-side encryption](/azure/virtual-machines/disks-enable-host-based-encryption-portal#prerequisites) at the host for end-to-end encryption of your VM data
 - Encryption starts on the physical host, your VM is allocated to
-- Encrypts the OS and Temporary disks that are provisioned on the host; an --d carries it over to the storage service
+- Encrypts the OS and Temporary disks that are provisioned on the host; a ```--d``` carries it over to the storage service
 - Double encryption on OS disks, Data disks, snapshots, and images

 After this is complete, you can begin using your customer-managed encryption key to encrypt the disks within your virtual machine.

 In the screen shot below, you select the encryption type on the Disks section for the virtual machine configuration.
-Select "Double encryption with platform-managed and customer-managed keys."
+Select **Double encryption with platform-managed and customer-managed keys.**

 :::image type="content" source="media/vm/vm-step4.png" alt-text="Screenshot of vm step 4." lightbox="media/vm/vm-step4.png":::